vyshnavi1996/proposal/PROPOSAL.md

 | TejaswiReddy Nallavolu         | 25$           | 9 - 12hrs        |
 | Vyshnavi Tadipaneni            | 25$           | 9 - 12hrs        |

-- Scope of work should be clearly divided into sprint buckets of time

 ## Backend language + framework (C#/.NET)